paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-144-developmental-disabilities-assistance-and-bill-of-rights.md

 (4) **Reallotment of reductions** — The Secretary shall similarly reallot the total of the reductions among the States whose proportionate amounts were not so reduced.

-(5) **Treatment** — Any amount reallotted to a State under this subsection for a fiscal year shall be deemed to be a part of the allotment of the State under subsection (a) of this section for such fiscal year.
+(5) **Treatment** — Any amount reallotted to a State under this subsection for a fiscal year shall be deemed to be a part of the allotment of the State under subsection (a) for such fiscal year.

 ### Statutory Notes